marcus-j-davies/HAP-Router/README.md

  If you have Enrolled HAP Router in your HomeKit environment as a bridge, then any devices attached to this Bridge, will be seen when published. else, you enroll the accessory as a separate entity.

+## Manipulating accessories using non apple devices.
+HAP Router has a web based API, as well as an MQTT client built in.
+The web API uses BASIC HTTP Authentication, and the login details are the same for the managemnt UI